curtisbarnard/BANKI/BANKI-answers.md

   - **Cause:**
   - **Action:**
   - **Result:**
 - [ ] Describe a situation in which you experienced difficulty in getting others to accept your ideas?
 What was your approach?
 How did this work?
-Were you able to successfully persuade someone to see things your way
+Were you able to successfully persuade someone to see things your way?
   - **Cause:**
   - **Action:**
   - **Result:**
-- [ ] Tell me about a situation when you were responsible for project planning.
+- [x] Tell me about a situation when you were responsible for project planning.
 Did everything go according to your plan?
 If not, then why and what kind of counteractions did you have to take?
-  - **Cause:**
+  - **Cause:** Projects never go exactly to plan!
+I think one of the worst experiences I had was working on a set of brand new prototypes got a client that had a clear powder coat over steel, which is notoriously hard to produce.
+I was using a newer supplier to see if they could nail it, but after three tries they could not.
-  - **Action:**
+  - **Action:** I made the call to split some of the more important pieces out to a different supplier which had been successful in the past, but cost significantly more.
+I then worked with the newer supplier to look at their powder coating process and identify area's that were causing issues (pre-powder cleaning was the main culprit).
-  - **Result:**
+  - **Result:** I was able to deliver 95% of the parts to the client for review and was able to convince them that we were resolving some issues with other pieces and all would be fine.
+I was able to help the supplier adjust their cleaning process so that when final production started the QC rejection rate went from 75% on the prototypes to less than 5% on production.
+It sounds like a lot, but for the industry and process it was rather good.
 - [ ] Tell me about a situation when you made a mistake at work.
 What happened exactly and how did you deal with it?
 What steps did you take to improve the situation?
   - **Cause:**
   - **Action:**